RefresherTowel/docs/statement/scripting.md

 Behaviour:

-- If target doesn't exist: logs a warning and returns `undefined`.
+- If target does not exist: logs a severe debug message and returns `undefined`.
 - If target is already active: does nothing and returns current state.
 - If current state has `can_exit == false` and `force == false`: refuses to change and returns current state.
+- If the current state hosts a submachine with an exit gate (see `LockExitUntilSubIn` and `LockExitWhileSubNot`) and `force == false`, the change is blocked.
-- A manual `ChangeState` clears any queued transition.
+- A manual `ChangeState` clears any queued transition before switching.
 - Otherwise:
   - Runs old state `Exit` (if present).
   - Updates history (`previous_state`, `previous_states`).